w3c/guide/process/charter.md

 In this document we describe the operational aspects of these phases.

-**Note**: Organizing discussions and reviews, building consensus, and handling of formal objections all require time.
+**Note**: Organizing discussions and reviews, building consensus, and handling of Formal Objections all require time.
 People working on charters should expect the entire process to take multiple months.

 ## 2. Team Decisions